fedeandri/auto-approve-comments/README.md

 ## Usage
 * Open Comments -> Auto Approve Comments
-* Configure the "Commenters list" and/or the "Users list" (see some examples below)
+* Go to Settings -> Discussion and check "Comment must be manually approved"
+* Optionally install and activate Akismet (comments flagged as SPAM will never get auto approved)
+* Configure your auto approval filters in "Commenters", "Users" and "Roles"
 * Save and you're done

-From now on all the commenters listed in one of the lists below will have their comments immediately approved even if you set the comments to be manually approved.
+From now on all the comments that match at least one of the configurations in "Commenters", "Users" or "Roles" will always be auto approved.

 ## Valid configurations

-### Commenters list
+### Commenters
 Add one Commenter per line, follow the example below:
 ```
 tom@myface.com